-2017 marks Darwin's 37th year of either anchoring or reporting television news.
-Darwin now wakes up the Gulf Coast as co-anchor of Local 15 Today, teaming up with longtime friend and co-anchor Kelly Foster.
+2017 marked Darwin's 37th year of either anchoring or reporting television news.
+Darwin now wakes up the Gulf Coast as co-anchor of NBC15 Today, teaming up with longtime friend and co-anchor Kelly Foster.
 Darwin will still offer up on-site reporting, as well as the occasional feature segment that has made him a fixture in the Mobile/Pensacola television community since 1987!

 Darwin was born in Hazard, Kentucky in the Appalachian Mountains.

 He worked in local radio in high school and community college before transferring to the University of Kentucky in Lexington.
 He then worked in radio in Lexington until 1980, switching to television news.